 Enjoy a free 7-day trial using your credit card.
 Cancel at least two days before the trial ends to avoid any charges.
 Subscription fees vary by region and will renew automatically unless you cancel in time.
 You'll receive a reminder before your next billing, and there's a 30-day money-back guarantee.
 Read the full terms and discover the free removal service.
 Read more...

 Get a free scanner to see if your PC is infected.

 How to Remove Seojokes.net Referrer Spam from Windows.

-Step 3: Clean any registries, created by Seojokes.net Referrer Spam on your computer.
+Step 4: Clean Any registries, Created by Seojokes.net Referrer Spam on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by Seojokes.net Referrer Spam there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.